Misterbabou/gptwol/README.md

 :heavy_check_mark: Improve load page performance due to ping timeout. (added in 1.0.5)

 - Add filter buttons to filter computer by Name or IP

+- Add a TCP port option to check availibility without using ICMP

+- Add OIDC Authentication (will require time)